Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### 1. Watch party focused
-The direct entry point to the pilot prioritised BBC Together and a watch party audience.
+The direct entry points to the pilot prioritised BBC Together and a watch party audience.
 But there was an optional explainer for anyone curious about the Data Pod.
 <br>

 ![Direct entry point with explainer](images/watch-party-data/dedicated_entry_point.png)